JOSESAMUEL14/multicloud-cicd/README.md

 /health

-Kubernetes uses the endpoint for both readiness and liveness checks.
+Kubernetes uses this endpoint for both readiness and liveness checks.

 Readiness Probe